Are yer interested in joining The Order? Grand! Here’s what we look for in those inquiring about joining.

 We also use a serverwide chat channel for hobbits (IC/roleplay only).

 Outside of the game, we have set up a Discord channel for Laurelin hobbit roleplayers, for easier communication and coordination.
-We only use text channels, not voice communication.
+We mostly use text channels, but we have a voice channel for the odd bit of chat and some music playing.

 Note that we avoid using leet speek, internet slang or emoticons in our kinship and public chat channels in-game.